no-country-4-old-code/cpp-chess-game/README.md

 ## Current Status
 Runnable, but
 - No "threefold repetition"-detection.
-This leads to infinite game.
-I will fix it next time I come back.
+This leads to a infinite game.
+I will fix this next time I come back.
 - The "En passant"-move is currently not supported.
 - It is currently not possible to end up with DRAW